 Carnival Samba Parades

 Rio has become world famous for its vibrant Samba Parade competitions, held in the Sambodromo stadium in the Santo Cristo suburb.
 The stadium was custom-built for the primary purpose of hosting Carnival parades, designed by the famous Brazilian architect Oscar Niemeyer.
-The Samba Schools in the First League are the most spectacular of the parades, premiering on Sunday February 7th and Monday February 8th.
+The Samba Schools in the First League are the most spectacular of the parades.
 Other noteable parades include the Champions’ Parade, Preliminary Parades of the Second League Schools, and the Children’s Samba Schools.
 Expect the Sambodromo to be packed to capacity with 90,000 spectators, watching wide-eyed as the spectacular parade unfolds on the open air runway.
 For info on tickets please visit the Rio Carnival site.

 How to Get There